-Travel bans grow amid warnings viral pandemic will worsen
+Travel bans, market chaos: Dizzying reaction to virus spread

 As the pandemic grips Europe and the U.S., it continues to ebb in China, where the first cases of COVID-19 emerged in December.
 It reported a record low of just 15 new cases Thursday.
 So far more than three-fourths of China’s patients have recovered.

-Most people infected by the new virus have only mild or moderate symptoms, such as fever and cough, though symptoms can be severe, including pneumonia, especially in older adults and people with existing health problems.
 Recovery for mild cases takes about two weeks, while more severe illness may take three to six weeks, according to the WHO.

 Research published Wednesday found that the coronavirus can live in the air for several hours, and for as long as two to three days on some surfaces.

-European and Asian markets plunged Thursday, following a drop of 1,464 points of the Dow Jones Industrial Average, putting the index 20% below its record set last month and into fearsome territory Wall Street calls a “bear market.”

-“There’s a real feeling that we don’t know where this ends,” said Brad McMillan, chief investment officer for Commonwealth Financial Network.
+Among those newly testing positive were double Oscar winner Tom Hanks and his wife Rita Wilson in Australia; Juventus defender Daniele Rugani in Italy; Iran’s senior vice president and two other Cabinet ministers; and Spain’s equality minister.

-For 83-year-old Natalina De Santis, fear of germs has led her to forgo all visits from her three adult children.
+For 83-year-old Natalina De Santis, fear of germs led her to forgo all visits from her three adult children.
 She insists they leave care packages outside the door of her home in Rome, then goes to the balcony to wave.

 “If I get sick, what would my children do?” she said in a telephone interview.
-“They’d have to come, they won’t be able to leave me alone.
-So, to avoid all this, I stay in my home.”
+“They’d have to come, they won’t be able to leave me alone.”

 Hinnant reported from Paris.
-Contributing were Associated Press writers Maria Cheng in London; Jamey Keaten in Geneva; Samuel Petrequin in Brussels; John Leicester in Paris; Colleen Barry in Soave, Italy; Frances D’Emilio in Rome; Rachel La Corte in Olympia, Washington; Chris Grygiel and Lisa Baumann in Seattle; and Adam Geller, David B. Caruso and Theo Wayt in New York.
+Contributing were Associated Press writers Maria Cheng and Jill Lawless in London; Jamey Keaten in Geneva; Samuel Petrequin in Brussels; John Leicester in Paris; Colleen Barry in Soave, Italy; Frances D’Emilio in Rome; Rachel La Corte in Olympia, Washington; Chris Grygiel and Lisa Baumann in Seattle; and David B. Caruso and Theo Wayt in New York.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.